Toolkit - how to use

-- Creating an educational vision that is ambitious but achievable
+- Creating an ambitious but realistically achievable educational vision

-- Involving all key stakeholders involved in designing a schools' ICT strategy
+- Involving all key stakeholders in developing a school's ICT strategy

 - Focusing on advanced pedagogical practices and change management

-- Designing engaging Learning Activities that bring innovation through the use of ICT to support learner acquisition of 21st Century skills
+- Designing engaging Learning Activities that bring innovation through the use of digital technologies to support learner acquisition of 21st century skills

 - Evaluating the use of Learning Activities

 Who is the toolkit aimed at?

 The toolkit can be adapted to different needs and contexts and used by stakeholders who want to introduce innovation in a single classroom, a whole school or a wider education system.
 It can be used by:

 - School leaders and teachers to develop meaningful and innovative pedagogies, e.g. when a school is changing the curriculum or considering an investment in technology to enhance teaching and learning practices.
 They can use the toolkit to reflect on their current practice and to design and implement innovation in the classroom.

 - Advisers and policy-makers at regional or national level to develop a regional or national strategy for deploying new technologies.
 They can use the toolkit to address trends and challenges, to implement new technologies and solutions throughout education systems and to bring system-wide change at regional, national or international level.